1andonlyziz/Simplilearn-Datascience-Capstone-HealthCare/README.md

 ## Introduction

 This capstons project was assigned by Simplilearn as a success criteria for Datascience path.
-I was given medical dataset to determine whether patients has diabetes or not based on patients medical biometrics by creating a classification model using Python,Additionaly creating Tableu Dashboard.
+I was given medical dataset to determine whether a patient has diabetes or not based on patients medical biometrics by creating a classification model using Python,Additionaly creating Tableu Dashboard.
 Highest model score was 78% using Logistec Regression Algorithem, Z-Score and replacing missing data represnted by zeroes with class mean

 ## Problem Statement